Formula One Group: History

 In 1974, the Formula One Constructors' Association (FOCA) was founded in order to increase commercial organisation of Formula One for the benefit of the racing teams.
 In 1978, Bernie Ecclestone became the executive of FOCA, and fought the Fédération Internationale du Sport Automobile (FISA) for control of the commercial rights of F1.
 Disputes were settled by March 1981 when the Concorde Agreement gave FOCA the right to negotiate TV contracts.
 Under previous arrangements, TV contracts were risky and not very lucrative.

-When the second Concorde Agreement was agreed in 1987, Ecclestone ceased being a team owner and established the Formula One Promotions and Administration (FOPA) to manage TV rights for the teams.
+When the second Concorde Agreement was agreed in 1987, Ecclestone ceased being a team owner and established Formula One Promotions and Administration (FOPA) to manage TV rights for the teams.
 FOPA would later become known as Formula One Management (FOM).
 FOPA received 49% of TV revenues: 1% went to the teams, and 50% to the FIA.
 FOPA also received all the fees paid by promoters and paid prize money to the teams.
 The third Concorde Agreement was signed in 1992.

 When the fourth Concorde Agreement was signed in 1995, the FIA decided to grant the commercial rights of F1 to Formula One Administration (managed by FOM) for a 14-year period.
 In exchange, Ecclestone would provide an annual payment.
 With FOM having exclusive rights to popular team names like McLaren, Williams, and Tyrrell, the aforementioned teams protested by rejecting the following Concorde Agreement in 1997.
 A compromise was reached and a new Concorde Agreement was signed by all teams in 1998.

 McLaren, Williams, Ferrari and Renault formed GPWC Holdings, and threatened to form a rival racing franchise in 2008 when their contracts ended in 2007.